Mar13554/N.N.N.-Neural-Network-Nexus/ReadMe.txt

 Section 2, Data & Privacy:
 	The data saved during use is manual; we do not save any data without the user's consent.
 The user is free to clear their local saved data at anytime.
-	The user is free to share any data (from the store.txt file) containing the parameters of the nodes online.
+	The user is free to share any data containing the parameters of the nodes online.
 	We do not have direct access to your data (from your use of our product); any data of yours that may be online is not our responsibility.

 Section 3, Modification: